Rene McBrearty // Jill McKnight – Life in a Northern Town

 The Many-Limbed Machine of my Ancestral Makers is a new sculptural installation by Jill McKnight.
 The work will consider unseen experiences of Northern working class women, within a reinterpreted collective history of the North.

 McKnight’s ancestors emigrated from Ireland to Liverpool, then Sunderland, where they found employment in Northern industries, including shipyards, fish shops and a telephone factory.
 Born in Sunderland, McKnight now lives in Leeds, which is characterised by buildings that were once major sites of production, prior to deindustrialisation.
-This work will address the inventive and resilient spirit of these ancestral makers that contextualise the space in which McKnight now lives, works and plays.
+This work addesses the hardworking, inventive and resilient spirit of these ancestral makers that contextualise the space in which McKnight now lives, works and plays.

 Rene McBrearty was born in Birmingham and has lived and worked in Newcastle for 7 years.
 She studied a Foundation Diploma in Art and Design at Loughborough University, followed by BA Fine Art at Newcastle University and graduated in 2015.
 Rene investigates the untold history of her grandmother and family, alongside her own personal history.
 Recent exhibitions include: Studio is Sudden, CIRCA Projects and Giles Bailey; can i be me, in association with syllabus III, New Contemporaries, Baltic and The Northern Charter; X, blipblipblip, East St Arts, Leeds.